mikhail-vlasenko/neuronal-plasticity/brian2_documentation_for_claude.md

 If you are only interested in summary statistics but not the individual spikes, you can set the `record` argument to `False`.
 You will then not have access to `i` and `t` but you can still get the `count` and the total number of spikes (`num_spikes`).

-## Recording variables at spike time
+## Recording variables at spike time

 By default, a [`SpikeMonitor`](../reference/brian2.monitors.spikemonitor.SpikeMonitor.html#brian2.monitors.spikemonitor.SpikeMonitor "brian2.monitors.spikemonitor.SpikeMonitor") only records the time of the spike and the index of the neuron that spiked.
 Sometimes it can be useful to addtionaly record other variables, e.g. the membrane potential for models where the threshold is not at a fixed value.
 This can be done by providing an extra `variables` argument, the recorded variable can then be accessed as an attribute of the [`SpikeMonitor`](../reference/brian2.monitors.spikemonitor.SpikeMonitor.html#brian2.monitors.spikemonitor.SpikeMonitor "brian2.monitors.spikemonitor.SpikeMonitor"), e.g.: